Teacher Education - Access to HE Diploma - MK College

 Access to Higher Education courses are designed to help you if you left school without formal qualifications, such as A-Levels.
 It’s the ideal way to academically prepare and get the right qualifications to progress to study at degree level, either at university.

-The course is developed in conjunction with Two Mile Ash Initial Teacher Training Partnership.
+The Access to Higher Education – Teacher Training is developed in conjunction with Two Mile Ash Initial Teacher Training Partnership.
 This pathway offers a hybrid approach to study, meaning that most of your learning will be completed online.
 You will also be required to attend a mandatory workshop, at the college or another local venue, once a month.

 This is a level 3 course delivered over 12 months.
 This course is for students aged 18 when the course begins who wish to progress onto Higher Education.